sophismay/disteventsys/README.md

 val stream1 = query1.createStream

-//create a query based on an existing query val query2 = dsl INSERT buy SELECT fields FROM stream1 query2.createStream
+//create a query based on an existing query
+// meaning when query1 events are fired, query2 will follow val query2 = dsl INSERT buy SELECT fields FROM stream1 query2.createStream